H2CO3/Sparkling/doc/semantics.md

 §3.8.7.
 The `sizeof` operator.
 The sizeof operator yields the conceptual size (length) of its argument.
 For nil, this is 0, for strings, it is the number of bytes in the string, for arrays, it is the number of key-value pairs in the array.
-If called on any other value, `sizeof' yields nil.
+If called on any other value, `sizeof' yields 1.

 §3.8.8.
 The `typeof` operator.
 Yields a string representation of the type of its operand.
 Thus, one of the strings "nil", "bool", "number", "function",